raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 The `wait_for_keyup` function will then be the same but will have the opposite logic to whatever is in `wait_for_keydown`.

 Have a look at the code below.
+This is for a pull up configuration, if you're using pull down your `GPIO.setup` line will have `GPIO.PUD_DOWN` and you would just need to move the `not` keyword from `wait_for_keyup` into the same place in `wait_for_keydown`.

 ```python
 tone_obj = ToneSound(frequency = 800, volume = .5)